andyrobbins/BHDocs/installation/osx.rst

 1. Download the latest version of the BloodHound GUI from https://github.com/BloodHoundAD/BloodHound/releases

-2. Unzip the folder and double click BloodHound.exe
+2. Unzip the folder and double click BloodHound

 3. Authenticate with the credentials you set up for neo4j